 After nearly a decade of directing TV adverts for the company he formed with his elder brother Ridley, Tony Scott made his movie debut with a bisexual vampire love triangle set in New York.

-From the opening scene of goth punks Bauhaus howling Bela Lugosi’s Dead to David Bowie‘s fast-forward ageing, every shot is achingly beautiful.
+From the opening scene of goth punks Bauhaus howling Bela Lugosi’s Dead in a darkly chic disco, to David Bowie‘s fast-forward ageing in a hospital waiting room, every shot is achingly beautiful.
 But reviewers slammed it as “MTV wank”.
-It took three more years before Scott got another movie . . .
+It took three more years before Scott got another movie.

 The Hunger is essentially a horror film trying not to be one, and Scott’s glossy style did undermine the terror somewhat, despite stunning makeup effects.

 Miriam (Catherine Deneuve) and John (Bowie) sip sherry and play chamber music in regal detachment in their exquisitely elegant Sutton Place castle.
 Their life has been thus for two centuries.